Learned worlds around the globe

 A further aspect of learned commonality is that a sense of belonging did not only took shape synchronically, but also diachronically through layers of commentaries on canonical texts, as in Jewish scholarship in early modern Europe or as in female scholarship.
 Through the study and the reading of past authorities a timeless community could be experienced, much like Italian humanists saw reading ancient authors as conversing with the dead.
 This shows also how important the cult of memory is in shaping the intellectual community: citation and interpretation work across the generations.

 Another thing that transpired is that poetry was used very often by European women, but also in Central Asia, China, and Japan, and there also by women.
-In fact, we are overlooking the importance of poetry also for the male Republic of Letters: through poems on the occasion of all life-events or through verses in alba amicorum, personal connections were affirmed and remembered.
+In fact, we are overlooking the importance of poetry also for the male Republic of Letters: through poems on the occasion of life-events or through verses in alba amicorum, personal connections were affirmed and remembered.
 Perhaps male-authored poetry is overlooked because of the abundance of prose letters as empirically more straightforward historical sources.

 Every now and then, the question came up how to define the boundaries of the community in social or intellectual terms.
 In Japan scholars were poets.
 Learning and literature was equated (as in the Latin adjective literarius) and artists were regarded as the guardians of traditions due to their combination of text, calligraphy, and drawing.
 Dragomans in the Turco-Arabic-Persian realm were essential for cross-cultural communication and hence acted as the knowledge-brokers who in the history of the European Republic of Letters are regarded as core people in the scholarly networks.
-Different context, then, give reason to broaden the notion of participation in the learned community.
+Different contexts, then, give reason to broaden the notion of participation in the learned community.

 Finally, it proved hard to find emic terms such as ‘Respublica literaria’.
 This led to a more general sense among the presenters that the current use of the phrase Republic of Letters is often synonymous with the more prosaic and less situated expression ‘community of scholars’.
 This reflection leads me to conclude for now that the problem boomerangs on the Republic of Letters itself: this English translation dates from the early 18th century.
 A more often used translation was ‘Commonwealth of Learning’, and indeed that term is a more literal translation of the Latin phrase.
 We should be aware, however, that the Latin expression orbis literatus seems to have been equally popular to Respublica Literaria.
 The ‘Learned World’ might be less pronounced and appealing, but as an actor’s category that’s still in use today, it would also historically do a better job in grasping intellectual commonality across the globe.